-Accessible from 8 a.m. to 10 p.m.
-Tutoring services sponsored by the Academic Success Center is offered Tuesdays and Wednesdays from 2 p.m. to 4 p.m. in the Learning Center, Tower 3.
+Accessible from 8 a.m. to 10 p.m. daily.
+Tutoring services sponsored by the Academic Success Center is offered Tuesdays and Wednesdays from 2 p.m. to 4 p.m. in the Learning Center, Tower 3 during the academic year.
+Hours subject to change.

-Printers Located in the lobby of each South Village lobby tower as well as Community Center in Phase I.
+Printers are located in the lobby of each South Village lobby tower as well as Community Center in Phase I.